edm00se/blog/content/posts/2019-08-22-maintaining-hacks.md

   - updating my AMP site (blog) to point to the new destination (a simple replace of domain/path from the old one to the new one)
   - updating Disqus as to the authorized domain access
 - testing it out
-  - this went strangely without a hiccup, hooray! ð
+  - this went strangely without a hiccup, hooray! 🎉

 Where is it now?
 If you're interested, you can check out my repository, [`github.com/edm00se/amp-hacks`][gh-amp-hacks-repo].
 Feel free to check it out, see what it does, or fork it and make it your own; or stare in horror at the workaround needed.
 For reference the repository is new, but the pages date back to about 3 years ago in a different repo I've since archived; I finally stuffed my hacks into their own box.